iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 > How do you update?..hasn't worked since the 17 Jan 2021.<br> :date: __2021-01-21 13:03:49__

 > No notifications???
 I worked in a hospital filled with COVID patients during an outbreak.
 Maybe none of them had this app installed.
 This app is an amazing concept.
 I apperciate the anonymity.
 I will continue to recommend this app to others!<br> :date: __2021-01-14 13:15:04__

-> It was working fine updating regularly.
-Now it hasn't updated my exposure or the cases and deaths since January 4th.
-I don't know what is wrong.
-Yes my bluetooth is on.
-I don't know what to do with it.<br> :date: __2021-01-13 17:51:43__